FluentData/training-r-intro/1-Introduction-to-R-and-RStudio/raw_template.md

----
-title: "Introduction to R and RStudio"
+# Introduction to R and RStudio
-output:
-  md_document
----

 Welcome to the first lesson of our R for Air Quality Data Science training course!
 In this lesson, we will introduce you to the R programming language and the RStudio integrated development environment.
 We will look at how to install these tools on your own computer and familiarize yourself with the environment where you will be doing most of your R programming.